Newsroom concept: a content strategy, uniform planning, shared success

 Integrated: a content strategy, uniform planning, shared success

 The highest level of internal collaboration is centralized cooperation with a jointly executed communication strategy.
-Silos are broken down, all departments sit at one table and use a jointly developed content strategy: coordinated KPIs simultaneously ensure that an overarching objective consistently guides department-specific activities.
+The silos are dissolved, all departments sit at one table and use a jointly developed content strategy: coordinated KPIs simultaneously ensure that an overarching objective consistently guides the department-specific activities.

-One implementation of such a strategically integrated form of cooperation within the company can be found in the newsroom concept.
+The newsroom concept is another example of the implementation of such a strategically integrated form of cooperation within the company.
 There is a content (marketing) strategy that encompasses and involves all departments and is thus supported by everyone.

 Outlook